-Over time, the Action Office concept evolved to a point where employees each had their own high, three-sided vertical division that defined their individual space, and which they had autonomy to personalise.
-This should sound somewhat familiar as it is frequently credited with the rise of the often-ridiculed cubicle farm workplaces in the 1980’s.
+Over time, the Action Office concept evolved to a point where employees each had their own high, a three-sided vertical division that defined their individual space, and which they had the autonomy to personalise.
+This should sound somewhat familiar as it is frequently credited with the rise of the often-ridiculed cubicle farm workplaces in the 1980s.

 The Cubicle Farm

 The availability of cheap, but effective modular walls alongside an increased focus on profitability at the expense of working conditions are seen as the key factors behind the complete shift in office design, suffered throughout the 1980s.